BlueBrain/nexus/src/main/paradox/docs/api/1.1/iam/iam-acls-api.md

 This endpoint allows clients to receive automatic updates from the ACLs in a streaming fashion.

 ```
-GET /v1/acls/events?Last-Event-Id={last}
+GET /v1/acls/events
 ```

-where `{last}` is an optional field that identifies the last consumed ACL event.
+where `Last-Event-Id` is an optional HTTP Header `{last}` that identifies the last consumed ACL event.
 It can be used for cases when a client does not want to retrieve the whole event stream, but to start after a specific event.

 The response contains a series of ACL events, represented in the following way